 Aimed to promote action-oriented research, the course introduces the main theories and research approaches on exclusion and marginalization using different frameworks and techniques.
 It addresses the dangers associate with the lack of systematic use of solid research methodology, ethics, data collection and analysis in the formulation and evaluation of policies and program.

-The course will run for the duration of the time period originally advertised.
-The Hybrid training format will combine training and real-life application of all the presented research methods at the location of students.
-The timings of course will take place during morning and afternoon London UK time.
+The Applied Research course is planned to run in its traditional face/to/face format this year.
+The course will take place during morning and afternoon.
 Students are expected to be available full time.
-Active implementation of methods will be concentrated during the morning session; afternoon will be more focused on online training,
+Active implementation of methods will be concentrated during the morning session; afternoon will be more focused on online training.

-To maintain as much of the spirit of the traditional experience as possible, sharing between practitioner and academic researchers, we will include activities to facilitate interaction and collaboration among participants.
+To maintain as much of the spirit of sharing between practitioner and academic researchers, we will include activities to facilitate interaction and collaboration among participants.
 These will include research presentations from students as well as joint simulation and real-life exercises.

 The course aims to enable participants to undertake empirical research with marginal and hidden populations, and seeks to encourage participants to develop methodological strategies for the collection and analysis of such data.

 The course will provide tools to address key issues such as the lack of known sampling frame, the difficulties in reaching the target group; the concepts of impact, attribution and contribution; and the political dimension of research findings.
 The course explores topics such as basic and advanced estimation and sampling techniques; participatory research; evidence-based policy versus policy-based evidence; innovation, crowdsourcing and the use of technology; the art of combining qualitative and quantitative methods; and ethical considerations arising when conducting research with hidden and marginalized populations.
 It covers quantitative techniques such as adaptive cluster sampling, capture and recapture, RDS (Respondent Driven Sampling), network analysis, as well as participatory research methods.